The issue that won't go away, even if they did.

 As of today…

-Yesterday Trump’s show-and-tell praise of the man the CIA says ordered the murder of Jamal Khashoggi7 was front and center.8 Between that and the post-yowling “we wanted it all along” near unanimous Epstein voting, you may have missed intense action on the ACA subsidies.
+Yesterday Trump’s show-and-tell praise of the man the CIA says ordered the murder and dismemberment of Jamal Khashoggi8 was front and center.9 Between that and the post-yowling “we wanted it all along” near unanimous Epstein voting, you may have missed intense action on the ACA subsidies.
 If the Senate honors their promise to “reconsider” ACA subsidies, the pressure is on.
-There are less than six weeks before the subsidies expire, with cost-revealing open enrollment underway (and their next paid vaca right around the corner9).
+There are less than six weeks before the subsidies expire, with cost-revealing open enrollment underway (and their next paid vaca right around the corner10).
 Here’s the score so far; we’ll update over the next month as events unfold.

 To say Republicans hate the ACA—well, anything including the word Obama—would be an understatement.
 And while voters may not fully understand it yet, Medicaid and the ACA are inextricably linked; there’s worse coming as the full impact of ACA hits the public.
 With polls saying their constituents are no longer being successfully gaslighted on the issue, they know a major storm is coming just before midterms.